What are the progress checkpoints?

 The Progress Checkpoints generate information on how the students are doing in the subject.
 The results are one of many contributing factors to setting and set movements.

-Years 9 and 10 will have Spring Term Checkpoints in most of their lessons in week 2 of the Spring 2 Half Term (Starting 1st march)
+Summer Term Checkpoints will be undertaken in most lessons in weeks 2 and 3 of the Summer 2 Half Term (Starting 14th June)